Education

 Historically, children were more likely to repeat a grade from grade 9 onwards so those aged 14 to 17 were less likely to be in age-appropriate grade.
 Since 2000/01, this performance indicator has improved across all age groups and for both Indigenous and non-Indigenous CYIC.
 Especially positive is that the greatest improvement is in the most challenging 14 to 17 age groups for both Indigenous and non-Indigenous CYIC.

-Since 2000/01, Indigenous CYIC has a higher proportion of students at the age-appropriate grade; 92% in the 2021/22 school year vs. 88% for their non-Indigenous counterpart.
-This 4 percentage point performance gap is the average gap since 2000/01.
+Since 2000/01, Indigenous CYIC has a higher proportion of students at the age-appropriate grade; 92% in the 2022/23 school year vs. 90% for their non-Indigenous counterpart.
+This 2 percentage point gap is slightly narrower than the historical average 4 percentage point performance gap.

 Overall, female CYIC students are slightly more likely to be attending school in their age-appropriate grade than male CYIC students (under 2 percentage point difference).